Thermal Diffusivity and Pole-Skipping in the Incoherent Semilocally Critical IR

-\textbf{Quantum chaos and pole-skipping.} Given that the hydrodynamic degrees of freedom represents a universal sector across various quantum many-body systems, it is inherently reasonable to explore a hydrodynamic origin of the chaotic behavior, e.g., OTOCs.
-In this context, significant progress has been made, revealing that quantum chaos can also manifest in the thermal energy density two-point functions~\cite{Grozdanov:2017ajz,Blake:2017ris} alongside OTOCs.
-This characteristic phenomenon is known as ``pole-skipping" and was initially observed through numerical investigations in holographic systems~\cite{Grozdanov:2017ajz}.
-Subsequently, it has been theoretically established as a general prediction within the framework of an effective field theory for maximally chaotic systems~\cite{Blake:2017ris}.
+Given that hydrodynamic degrees of freedom are universal across various quantum many-body systems, it is tempting to explore a hydrodynamic origin for chaotic behavior, including OTOCs.
+Significant progress in this area has shown that quantum chaos can also appear in the thermal energy density two-point functions~\cite{Grozdanov:2017ajz,Blake:2017ris}, a phenomenon known as \textit{pole-skipping}, where it is established with an effective field theory for maximally chaotic systems~\cite{Blake:2017ris}.